LauraBertola/Tutorials/WGS (high depth)/Variant_Calling_Filtering.md

 Now we have all the genomes mapped, with reads sorted and deduplicated, and all .bam files indexed.
 We can now proceed to call the variant positions that we'll be using for downstream analyses.
 There are different variant callers out there, but here we'll use [bcftools](https://samtools.github.io/bcftools/bcftools.html).
 Run the following:
 ```
 /softwares/bcftools1.12/bcftools mpileup -Ou -f input_files/reference/GCA_021130815.1_PanTigT.MC.v3_genomic.fna -a FORMAT/DP output_files/*deduplicated.bam | \
-/softwares/bcftools1.12/bcftools call -f GQ,GP -mv -Ov -o unfiltered_variants.vcf
+/softwares/bcftools1.12/bcftools call -f GQ,GP -m -Ov -o unfiltered_variants.vcf

 ```

 The command has quite a few layers, so let's unpack those here.
 The `mpileup` command basically collects and summarized the data from all the .bam files, using the reference (indicated by the -f flag).
 We also tell it that we want it to save per sample depth for each site, so we add -a FORMAT/DP.
 The flag -Ou specifies that the output file should be uncompressed.
 This file then gets piped (|) into the next command, which is `call`.
-You ask it to use a multiallelic caller and output variant sites only (-mv).
+You ask it to use a multiallelic caller and output variant sites only (-m).
 You can also ask for more information fields by using the -f flag with the `call` command (note that in this context, the -f flag means something else than the -f flag with the `mpileup` command!).
 Further, you specify that the output file should be an uncompressed vcf file (-Ov) and you specify the where the output file should be saved (-o).

 You can also output a bcf file.
-The difference between vcf and bcf is similar to sam and bam, as we saw previously. vcf is human-readable, but slowerw to process. bcf is binary and not human-readable, but therefore smaller in file size and faster to process in pipelines.
-Either way, this step will take some time... :hourglass:
+The difference between vcf and bcf is similar to sam and bam, as we saw previously. vcf is human-readable, but slower to process. bcf is binary and not human-readable, but therefore smaller in file size and faster to process in pipelines.
+Either way, this step will take quite a lot of time... :hourglass:

 A vcf file contains a lot of information, and there are many ways of adjusting what the output should look like.
 More information about the format of vcf files, as well as additional flags to use, can be found [here](https://samtools.github.io/hts-specs/VCFv4.2.pdf).
 Our vcf file will contain the following information fields:
 | FORMAT Tag | Description                                                                 |